flikkr/my-project/README.md

 # Tailwind-React todos

-Well, everyone needs to start learning somewhere, right?
-This is my attempt at writing a todo app using TailwindCSS and React, two technologies I'm quite new at.
+Everyone needs to start somewhere, right?
+This is my attempt at writing a todo app using TailwindCSS and React, two technologies I'm new at.

 ### `npm start`